-- Parents have 'no time' to take kids to the park
+- Parents have 'no time' to take children to the park

-Parents have 'no time' to take kids to the park
+Parents have 'no time' to take children to the park

 To mark the launch of #LoveParks Week today, Keep Britain Tidy are calling on parents across the UK to make time to visit their local green space with their child, as research shows a whopping 75% of children would like to spend more time outdoors.